avelino/awesome-go/README.md

 - [authboss](https://github.com/volatiletech/authboss) - Modular authentication system for the web.
 It tries to remove as much boilerplate and "hard things" as possible so that each time you start a new web project in Go, you can plug it in, configure it, and start building your app without having to build an authentication system each time.
 - [branca](https://github.com/essentialkaos/branca) - branca token [specification implementation](https://github.com/tuupola/branca-spec) for Golang 1.15+.
 - [casbin](https://github.com/hsluoyz/casbin) - Authorization library that supports access control models like ACL, RBAC, and ABAC.
+- [cerbos](https://github.com/cerbos/cerbos) - Authorization solution.
+Self-hosted, language-agnostic, scalable tool that makes user permissions and authZ simple to implement and manage by writing context-aware access control policies for your application resources.
 - [cookiestxt](https://github.com/mengzhuo/cookiestxt) - provides a parser of cookies.txt file format.
 - [go-guardian](https://github.com/shaj13/go-guardian) - Go-Guardian is a golang library that provides a simple, clean, and idiomatic way to create powerful modern API and web authentication that supports LDAP, Basic, Bearer token, and Certificate based authentication.
 - [go-jose](https://github.com/go-jose/go-jose) - Fairly complete implementation of the JOSE working group's JSON Web Token, JSON Web Signatures, and JSON Web Encryption specs.